RogerLab/meow/README.md

 **-p partition_type** : How to split the data between low and high partitions.**DEFAULT:** Entropy Accepted values: “E” → Entropy; “R” → Rates, “K” → K<sub>eff</sub> (Effective number of Amino Acids), “IQ” → Rates from an IQtree rate file provided by the user,

 **-iqrates** : The name of the IQtree rate file to be used for partitioning the data.
-Only required and used if partition type -p is “IQ”
+Only required and used if partition type -p is “IQ”.
+This file is obtained from IQtree after running IQtree under a rates model (for eg. +G4) using the flag -wsr

 **-f cluster_type** : Clustering method to use when calculating the starting frequencies. **DEFAULT:** H-clust* Accepted values: “H” → Hierarchical clustering (H-clust); “C” → C-series frequencies of Le et. al. (2008)